What is an Azure Service Bus?

 3. Relays

-• To facilitate bi-directional communication, Azure provides a Relay messaging service.
+• To enable bi-directional communication, Azure provides a Relay messaging service.

-• In Queues or Topics, there is no explicit connection between sender and receiver.
+• Unlike Queues or Topics, Relays establish an explicit connection between sender and receiver.

-• All communication happens using WCF (Windows Communication Foundation).
+• All communication is conducted using WCF (Windows Communication Foundation).

 Relays